 4. Are there errors on your credit reports?
 Your credit reports are only as accurate as the information provided to the credit reporting bureaus by the creditors you use.
 Compare your information across all three credit reports carefully for errors or discrepancies in accounts and personal information.

 - False delinquencies, inaccurate account status and limits, duplicate account listings, accounts that don’t belong to you, accounts that are incorrectly listed as being in collection or charged off.

 - Inquiries into your credit from companies you don’t recognize, or that were not authorized by you.

 - Bankruptcies, tax liens and other judgments that don’t belong to you.

 5. File a dispute to have your credit reports corrected.
 If you spot any mistakes or outdated information on your credit reports, file a dispute immediately with the credit reporting bureaus to help protect your scores.
 You can also have a personal statement added to your credit reports if there are special circumstances surrounding your credit history.

-Think team.
 Two heads really are better than one.
 Brainstorm a plan to reduce your collective debt and shape up credit scores – then work together to put it into action and hold each other accountable.
 Keep in mind that your credit scores fluctuate as credit is used, debts are paid, new credit lines are opened, hard inquiries are made, negative information falls off and credit histories lengthen.

-Bottom line: Financial issues carry a great deal of emotional weight.
+Financial issues carry a great deal of emotional weight.
 People are afraid of what their partner is going to say, how they will be judged, or that they may be embarrassed.
 Once the skeletons in the closet have been revealed, it will take time (and patience) working together to achieve your credit goals.
 Continue to monitor your credit reports and scores regularly to help you catch unauthorized activity – and track your progress.